How to Increase WordPress Max Upload File Size Limit

 - Fatal error: Allowed memory size of xxxxx bytes exhausted (tried to allocate xxxxx bytes) in /home/your-username/public_html/wp-includes/plugin.php on line xxxx

-There are multiple ways of increasing file upload size limit.
+There are multiple ways of increasing WordPress max upload file size limit.
 In this article, I will discuss just the most popular ways that have worked for the majority of the WordPress websites.
 But before diving into the discussion, I will discuss three variables that play important role in this problem.

 - Upload_max_filesize: This variable defines the maximum upload size of a single file.